Evan Kostopoulos

-Evan Kostopoulos (Ηβάν Κωστόπουλος, born 7 May 1990) is an Australian footballer of Greek descent who currently plays for National Premier Leagues club Adelaide City FC.
+Evan Kostopoulos (Ηβάν Κωστόπουλος, born 7 May 1990) is an Australian footballer who plays for National Premier Leagues club Adelaide City FC.

 Club career

 AEK Athens and Panionios

 In 2006–2007 season, Evan Kostopoulos had spent time on trial with Greek Super League clubs AEK Athens and Panionios GSS where he declined offers to return to Australia.

 In 2007–2008 season, Kostopoulos played his first senior football game for South Australian Premier League club Adelaide Olympic where he was able to make 21 appearances scoring 6 goals.

 In 2008–2009 season, Kostopoulos signed for then South Australian Premier League club Adelaide Comets where he played 18 games scoring 4 goals.

 Adelaide United

 In January 2010 Kostopoulos signed for Adelaide United in A-League.
 On 30 January 2010, Kostopoulos made his senior debut for Adelaide United replacing Adam Hughes in the 79th minute in the match against Wellington Phoenix.

 At the end of the 2009–2010 A-League season Kostopoulos was loaned to Adelaide Cobras for 2010–2011 season.